 The Marquess of Ormond issued orders to the garrison to destroy the town prior to Cromwell’s arrival but these orders were not carried out and the town fell to Cromwell.
 James II and William of Orange stayed, at different times, in the castle prior to the Battle of the Boyne.
 In 1805 the castle was handed over to the Louth Grand Jury and converted into a courthouse and prison.
-It is still used as a courthouse to this day.

 Download "Where Ferdia fell: Ardee, Co.
 Louth Archaeology Ireland Heritage Guide No. 73" to learn more about Ardee and story of Ferdia and Cuchullain.